cbgaindia/budget-basic-next/README.md

 ## Features

-- Fully Responsive Documentation platform.
+- 📱 **Responsive:** Use Desktop, Laptop or  Mobile devices.
+It's optimized for all.
+- ♿ **Accessible:** The platform is screen-reader friendly.
+- 🚀 **Performant:** It's fast!
-- JAMStack approach to make it fast and developer-friendly.
+- 🌐 **JAMStack:** [Next.js](https://github.com/vercel/next.js) with [Strapi](https://github.com/strapi/strapi) headless CMS to make development process fast and efficient.
+- 🔍 **MeiliSearch:** Super fast search by using [Meilisearch](https://github.com/meilisearch/MeiliSearch) as a micro-service.
-- MeiliSearch to make search fast and easy.
+- 💄 **BEM & SASS:** The platfrom utilizes BEM methodology with SASS to make styling efficient and maintainable.
-- Easy to add or remove components based on usage -
+- 💎 **Modular:** Easy to add or remove components based on usage -
   - Highlights to show multiple important content/news on the header
   - Custom lightweight carousel to show Youtube videos that are lazy-loaded.
   - Sticky sidebar to list all sections and sub-sections available.
-  - Footer Buttons to navigate to the next or previous category.
+  - Footer Buttons to navigate to the next or previous chapter.

-### For Developers

-- Built with Nextjs and Headless CMS to make the whole developer experience a smooth ride.
-- Incremental Static Regeneration gives the advantage of both SSG and SSR.
-- MeiliSearch handles all of the search functionality with ease.
-- Sass preprocessor makes styling easy and efficient.
+  - and more..

 ## Getting Started